Chronic Disorders are life changing

-Type 1 diabetes is the main reason for diabetes testing in young people.
+How much does a chronic disorder affect a child’s life and her world of parents, school and friendships?
+Type 1 diabetes is the main reason for testing in young people.
 More than 85% of cases occur before the age of 20.
 This data contains singular experiences lived by children and their families.
-These stories can help to deal with diabetes and all the changes it brings to everyday life.
+These stories can help to deal with the disease and all the changes it brings to everyday life.

 Today, we want to share the experience of little Giada, who is close to 10 years old, through the voices of mother Stefania and father Walter.